Sourav933/image/README.md

 ### The [`ImageDecoder`](https://docs.rs/image/*/image/trait.ImageDecoder.html) and [`ImageDecoderExt`](https://docs.rs/image/*/image/trait.ImageDecoderExt.html) Traits

-All image format decoders implement the `ImageDecoder` trait which provide basic methods for getting image metadata and decoding images.
-Some formats additionally provide `ImageDecoderExt` implementations which allow for decoding only part of an image at once.
+All image format decoders implement the `ImageDecoder` trait which provides the basic methods for getting image metadata and decoding images.
+Some formats are additionally provides `ImageDecoderExt` implementations which allow for decoding only part of an image at once.

 The most important methods for decoders are...